archivesspace/tech-docs/src/content/docs/architecture/oai-pmh.md

 description: Describes how OAI-PMH is set up in ArchivesSpace and how to harvest data using OAI-PMH with example links and additional information.
 ---

-A starter OAI-PMH interface for ArchivesSpace allowing other systems to harvest your records is included in version 2.1.0.
-Additional features and functionality will be added in later releases.
+The OAI-PMH responder for ArchivesSpace allows other systems to harvest your records based on your settings.

 By default, the OAI-PMH interface runs on port 8082.
 A sample request page is available at http://localhost:8082/sample.
 (To access it, make sure that you